This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Thanksgiving is not something we celebrate in New Zealand, so imagine my joy when I moved here to be gifted with a day off at the end of November, to cook, eat and spend time with my family!
 I have plenty to be thankful for, and I can’t wait to get in the kitchen and cook my heart out.

 This year, I’m making some old favorites as well as trying some new ones.
-I make this Homemade Cranberry Sauce ahead of time, and find that it allows the spices and flavors more time to blend and become even more delicious.
+I make this Cranberry Sauce recipe ahead of time, and find that it allows the spices and flavors more time to blend and become even more delicious.

 Fun facts about cranberries